Kalisz: 1500–1914

 In 1574 the Jesuits came to Kalisz and in 1584 opened a Jesuit College, which became a centre of education in Poland; around this time, however, the importance of Kalisz began to decline somewhat, its place being taken by nearby Poznań.

 The economic development of the area was aided by a large number of Protestant Czech Brothers, who settled in and around Kalisz after being expelled from Bohemia in 1620.

 In the 18th century, one of two main routes connecting Warsaw and Dresden ran through the city, and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
+As a result of conflict between Sweden, Russia, Saxony and Poland, the Battle of Kalisz took place in October 1706.
 In 1789, 881 Jews lived in Kalisz, 29% of the city’s population.
 In 1792, a fire destroyed much of the city centre.

 At various times, the 1st and 7th Infantry Regiments of the Polish Crown Army were stationed in Kalisz.

 In 1793, in the Second Partition of Poland, the Kingdom of Prussia absorbed the city, called Kalisch in German.
 That year Jews were 40% of the population.
 In 1801, Wojciech Bogusławski set up one of the first permanent theatre troupes in Kalisz.

 In 1806, the 8th Polish Infantry Regiment was formed in Kalisz and the 6th Polish Infantry Regiment was formed in the present-day district of Dobrzec.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and became a provincial capital within the short-lived Duchy of Warsaw.
 During Napoleon's invasion of Russia, following Yorck's Convention of Tauroggen of 1812, von Stein's Treaty of Kalisz was signed between Russia and Prussia in 1813, confirming that Prussia now was on the side of the Allies.